stevemegson/Rantoge/README.md

 ### Buttons
 - The left and right buttons control hours and minutes:
 	- Long press to calibrate.
 The motor will step slowly until the button is released.
+- Triple click the left button to toggle demo mode.
+The clock will cycle through advancing hour, then both, then minute.

 **TO DO: Configuring the current time and displayed time using only buttons.**